• Wed. Mar 8th, 2023

 When you leave a job, show up like a grown up and leave the right way.

 When it is time to leave a job behind, make the change with grace and dignity.
-When you have a job, it is your responsibility to show up like a grown up.
-While at your job there were a few bare minimum requirements that included showing up on time, giving your work your best efforts, and having a good attitude during the day.
+When you have a job, it is your responsibility to show up like a grown-up.
+While at your job there were a few bare minimum requirements that included showing up on time, giving your work your best efforts, and having good attitude during the day.
 You were required to act with proper decorum at all times.
-While working at your job, you should have learned that there is nothing you can do to make co-workers, supervisors or others at your place of employment behave correctly.
-You did not have the ability to control their emotions, behavior and attitudes.
+While working at your job, you should have learned that there is nothing you can do to make co-workers, supervisors, or others at your place of employment behave correctly.
+You could not control their emotions, behavior, and attitudes.
 At the job, all you truly control are yourself and your reaction to things.
 The requirement to have a good attitude and proper behavior does not end simply because it is time to leave the job.

 Never burn a bridge you may need to walk across later.

 Leaving a job in a mad rage and negative outburst may be fun in the short run.
 But, such behavior often has consequences that are bigger than the short-term pleasure of leaving the job in a nasty way.
-Leave a job so that if you have to work with any of the people at the business in the future, you can do it comfortably.
+Leave a job so you can do it comfortably if you have to work with any of the people at the business in the future.

 15 thoughts on “Be Grateful for Your Job Even When it is Time to Go”